GLOBAL MARKETS-Shares extend gains after U.S. jobs report, bonds rise

 By Herbert Lash

-bond yields fell on Friday after a solid U.S. jobs report added
+bond yields fell on Friday after a solid U.S. jobs report showed

 "This number is not a surprise and should be a rallying cry